 is to be taken, unless the contrary is proved, to have been employed or authorised by that licensee or gas marketing agent to carry out that activity.

-[Section 11ZPS inserted by No. 53 of 2003 s.
+[Section 11ZPS inserted: No. 53 of 2003 s.
 31.]

 11ZPT.
 Authority to monitor compliance